LucHermitte/lh-tags/README.md

 Regarding the conventions used in my plugins, and how to set options, see the following [documentation](https://github.com/LucHermitte/lh-vim-lib/blob/master/doc/Options.md).
+I explain what I mean by `(bpg)`, what each scope covers, and how (and where) related variables can be set.

 ### Directory and pathnames related options
 lh-tags can distinguish the directory where a tag database is stored from the